Updated for tax year 2017

 Unless you have a substantial amount of other miscellaneous deductions, your hobby expenses probably won’t positively impact your tax return.
 Additionally, you can only deduct hobby expenses up to the amount of your hobby income.

-On the flip side, gambling expenses claimed as itemized deductions are not subject to the 2 percent rule.
+On the flip side, gambling expenses claimed as itemized deductions are not subject to the two percent rule.

 In either case, if you don’t itemize your deductions, you can’t deduct your expenses.